loveJesus/aleluya-android-spongypgp/README.md

 # -shaded libs to copy now in build
 ```

-I is important to include the new Security provider.
+It is important to include the new Security provider.
 Run ```Security.addProvider(BouncyCastleProvider())``` on the initial onCreate with using the imported BouncyCastleProvider you created as one method of doing it.

 For an example of symmetrical encryption with their ```openpgp.examples.ByteArrayHandler``` in Kotlin